-These parrots are known best for an exceptional understanding of human language.
-They are able to add hundreds and hundreds of human words to their vocabulary.
+These parrots are known best for their exceptional understanding of human language.
+They can add hundreds and hundreds of human words to their vocabulary.

-The African Grey's ability to build their vocabulary will depend on their relationship to their owner, as they tend to attach to only one person.
-Plenty of love and treats will help them to quickly improve their ability to talk.
+The African Grey's ability to build its vocabulary will depend on its relationship to its owner, as they tend to attach to only one person.
+Plenty of love and treats will help them quickly improve their ability to talk.